 The Suicide's Son

-My second full-length poetry collection, The Suicide's Son, will be published in Spring 2019 by the Montreal-based publisher Véhicule Press.
+My second full-length poetry collection, The Suicide's Son, was published in 2019 by the Montreal-based publisher Véhicule Press.

 Individual poems from The Suicide’s Son have appeared or are forthcoming in 32 Poems, Alaska Quarterly Review, American Poetry Review, Hazlitt, The Hopkins Review, Horsethief, Little Star, Literary Matters, The London Review of Books, Narrative, The New York Review of Books, Poetry Northwest, The Southern Review, The Walrus, and The Yale Review.
 Poems from The Suicide's Son have also appeared in the Academy of American Poets' Poem-A-Day project, in Resistance, Rebellion, Life: 50 Poems Now (Knopf 2017), Still Life with Poem: 100 Natures Mortes in Verse (Literary House Press 2016), The Next Wave: An Anthology of 21st Century Canadian Poetry (Palimpsest Press 2018), Beyond Forgetting: Celebrating 100 Years of Al Purdy (Harbour Publishing 2018), and Poems for the Planet: From Inspiration to Action (Copper Canyon Press 2019).